TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Senior student in Beijing Normal University, an Intern Researcher in AI Lab, Research and Development Center, Sony(China), and a visiting student in the Great Bay University(GBU).
+I am a Senior student in Beijing Normal University majoring in Mathematics and Applied Mathematics, an Intern Researcher in AI Lab, Research and Development Center, Sony(China), and a visiting student in the Great Bay University(GBU).

-My research interest is deep learning and computer vision.
+My research interest includes deep learning and computer vision.
 I am currently working on Latent Diffusion Models(LDM) and Image Restoration(IR) tasks.

+Feel free to get in touch with me via tianwenzhou0521[at]gmail.com